The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 Because we are generally a compliant species, each time we are presented with new healthy eating advice, we obligingly squeal, eat and…well you know the rest.

-Our poor old Teddy couldn’t help being a guinea pig, and since he was stuck in a cage, he was at the mercy of his well-meaning keepers.
-But, unlike that captive rodent, we are free human beings with the ability to educate ourselves about what is good for us, use common sense, and then make choices that will lead to vibrant good health and wellness.
+Our poor Teddy couldn’t help being a guinea pig, and since he was stuck in a cage, he was at the mercy of his well-meaning keepers.
+On the other hand, unlike that captive rodent, we are intelligent human beings with the ability to educate ourselves about what is good for us, use common sense, and then make choices that will lead to vibrant good health and wellness.

 Now you can squeal!